Couples/Family Counseling

 2. Consistency is key.
 Start with weekly sessions.

-3. Commit to change (regardless of what your partner does).
+3. Commit to change (regardless of what your partner/family member does).

-Most people enter couples counseling hoping the therapist will make their partner change.
+Most people enter couples/family counseling hoping the therapist will make the other person change.
 I’ll cut to the chase—it doesn’t work that way.
-If both people point at their partner, waiting for them to change first, they’re playing emotional chicken, and they’re sure to remain stuck.
-As part of our work together, I’m going to challenge you to do what IFS founder Richard Schwartz calls the “u-turn;” instead of blaming your partner, I’m going to invite you to take a deep look at yourself.
-When you’re brave enough to look at the way you’re showing up in your relationship, you’ll see where you can grow as a person and a partner.
-Yes, your partner may be uniquely qualified to push your buttons, but what matters most is how you respond.
+If both people point at their partner or family member, waiting for them to change first, they’re playing emotional chicken, and they’re sure to remain stuck.
+As part of our work together, I’m going to challenge you to do what IFS founder Richard Schwartz calls the “you-turn;” instead of blaming the other person, I’m going to invite you to take a deep look at yourself.
+When you’re brave enough to look at the way you’re showing up in your relationship, you’ll see where you can grow as a person and a partner or family member.
+Yes, the other person may be uniquely qualified to push your buttons, but what matters most is how you respond.
 I’ll encourage you to set autonomous goals for change based on where you most need to grow.
-When both partners take positive steps independently, that’s when the magic happens.
+When both people take positive steps independently, that’s when the magic happens.

 4. Regulation.
 Regulation.
 Regulation.

 For some people, this is the hardest part.
-I believe you and your partner can handle just about anything if you can talk about it, but it’s nearly impossible to have a productive conversation if you’re not calm enough to listen and to think clearly.
+I believe you and your partner or family member can handle just about anything…IF you can talk about it, but it’s nearly impossible to have a productive conversation if you’re not calm enough to listen and to think clearly.
 When we’re calm, we have access to our prefrontal cortex—that’s our thinking brain.
 It helps us connect with people and solve complex problems.
 Unfortunately, it’s difficult to access this part of the brain when we’re feeling dysregulated.
+We may want to have a productive conversation, but we just can’t.
 In other words, when we feel threatened or upset, when we’re raising our voice or our heart is pounding, our limbic system is probably running the show.
 That’s the emotional center of our brain.
 It’s great at helping us survive, but it’s not so good at navigating difficult conversations.
 In our sessions, I’ll help you practice new regulation skills—I may even interrupt you, but it’s inservice of helping you learn to stay regulated when it matters most.

 5. Practice at home to make faster progress.

 We’ll learn a lot in our sessions together, but you’ve got to practice between sessions to hone new skills and shift old patterns between you and your partner.
 At most, we’re only together 80 minutes per week, so you can’t expect significant change if you’re not working toward your goals outside of our sessions.
-While all of my homework is optional, the most successful couples dive into the process and practice every chance they get.
+While all of my homework is optional, the most successful couples and families dive into the process and practice every chance they get.
+Bonus points if you work with your parts/triggers with your individual therapist in between sessions.

 6. Get Started

-Research shows that most couples wait six years before they seek help with their relationship challenges.
+Research shows that most couples or families wait six years before they seek help with their relationship challenges.
 Unfortunately, the longer you wait, the longer it’ll take to unravel unnecessary pain.
-If you’re thinking about couples counseling, I encourage you to be proactive.
+If you’re thinking about couples/family counseling, I encourage you to be proactive.
 Reach out to schedule a free consult today.